matthewwangg/matthewwangg/README.md

 - 🔭 Learning socket programming and Go.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
 - 🤔 Working on my senior Capstone project with Let's Technologies.
-- 🏫 Awaiting decisions from graduate school applications (already accepted for ASU MSCS).
+- 🏫 Making a decision on which graduate school to attend.

 ## Languages, Frameworks, and Technologies